ajtock/NGS_intro_Cambridge_SysBio/README.md

 10. Read sequence (reverse-complemented if aligned to the reverse strand)

-11. ASCII\_BASE 33-encoded base qualities (reverse-complemented if the read aligned to the reverse strand), similar to those in FASTQ format
+11. ASCII character encoding of Phred-scaled base qualities+33 (reverse-complemented if the read aligned to the reverse strand), similar to those in FASTQ format

 For further details on SAM mandatory and optional fields, see the [Sequence Alignment/Map (SAM) format specification](https://samtools.github.io/hts-specs/SAMv1.pdf).